 New students are admitted into the day division only in the fall semester of each year.
 Respiratory Care is not offered in the evening.
-If accepted into the Program, students must successfully complete MAT 109 or equivalent and ENG 101 prior to attendance in the fall.
+If accepted into the Program, students must successfully complete MAT 109 (or its equivalent) and ENG 101 or ENG 108 (or their equivalents) prior to attendance in the fall.

 Change of Program Applicants